Kl4uz808/fazae-to-do-list/README.md

 # Faz Ae - to do list
 Tasks management system

-This repository is for my first project in Python: a task management system designed for efficient organization and completion of tasks
+This repository is for my first project in Python: a task management system.
+It's been a great way to apply my Python skills and learn more about algorithms.